-Geography is not only up-to-date and relevant, it is one of the most exciting, adventurous and valuable subjects to study today.
 So many of the world's current problems boil down to geography, and need the geographers of the future to help us understand them.
 Global warming, sustainable food production, natural disasters such as earthquakes and tsunamis, the spread of disease, the reasons for migration and the future of energy resources are just some of the great challenges facing the next generation of geographers.
-What will you study on the course?

 In Geography, you will acquire a variety of skills throughout the course including literacy, numeracy and ICT, graphical, cartographic and photographic skills.

 Fieldwork forms an integral part of the course where you will spend 2 days out of school completing human and physical fieldwork at the end of Year 10.

 Students are encouraged to purchase the revision guide, exam question booklet and mark scheme which will aid their learning throughout the course.
-How will the course be assessed?

-The final exams at the end of Year 11 will consist of 3 papers: - Paper 1: Global Geography Issues Section A: Hazardous Earth Section B: Development dynamics Section C: Challenges of an urbanising world 1hr 30mins - Paper 2: UK Geographical Section A: The UK's evolving physical landscape, including a general section, coats, rivers and UK Issues-Flooding Section B: The UK's evolving human landscape Section C1: Fieldwork in a physical evironment - Coasts Sections C2: Fieldwork in a human environment - Urban 1hr 30mins Paper 3: People and Environment Issues - Making Geographical Decisions DME: Sections A (biosphere), B (forests), C (energy) and D (decision) Ihr 30mins For further information, please contact Mr D Monckton dmonckton@imberhorne.
+The final exams at the end of Year 11 will consist of 3 papers:

+- Paper 1: Global Geography Issues Section A: Hazardous Earth Section B: Development dynamics Section C: Challenges of an urbanising world 1hr 30mins - Paper 2: UK Geographical Section A: The UK's evolving physical landscape, including a general section, coats, rivers and UK Issues-Flooding Section B: The UK's evolving human landscape Section C1: Fieldwork in a physical evironment - Coasts Sections C2: Fieldwork in a human environment - Urban 1hr 30mins

+Paper 3: People and Environment Issues - Making Geographical Decisions

+DME: Sections A (biosphere),

+B (forests), C (energy) and D (decision)

+1hr 30mins

+For further information, please contact Mr D Monckton dmonckton@imberhorne.

 HISTORY

-GCSE Exam board: Edexcel

 Why study History?

 History is a highly valued subject and is seen as a useful qualification for anyone considering a career that involves making decisions, such as law, personnel management, politics, social work, journalism or the civil service.
 However, it can and has led to students acquiring employment in fields as broad as the computer industry and performing arts.

 The GCSE course is also good preparation for A Levels in Government and Politics, Economics, Psychology and of course History.
 It will train you to think, analyse, research, debate, discuss, provide explanations and improves literacy.
 Choose History if you enjoy finding out about events and people from the past and how the past shapes the world you live in.
-What will you study on the course?

 There are three main periods studied.

 - The Medieval period (500-1500)

 - Early Modern (1450-1750)

 - Modern History (1700-present day).
 These cover local, British, European and World history.

 In Year 10 you will study:

-- Medicine in Britain 1250-present day & the British sector of the Western Front, 1914-1918

-- Early Elizabethan England 1558-88
+- Medicine in Britain 1250-present day & the British sector of the Western Front, 1914-1918 - Early Elizabethan England 1558-88

 In Year 11 you will study:

-- Weimar & Nazi Germany

-1918-39

-- Superpower Relations & the Cold War 1941-1991
+- Weimar & Nazi Germany 1918-39 - Superpower Relations & the Cold War 1941-1991

-How will the course be assessed?

-This course will be examined by three exam papers and these will be sat at the end of Year 11. - Paper 1- Medicine in Britain 1250-present day & the British sector of the Western Front, 1914-1918: Injuries, treatments & the trenches (30%) - 1 hour 15 minutes - Paper 2- Early Elizabethan England 1558-1588 & Superpower Relations & the Cold War 1941-1991 (40%) - 1 hour 45 minutes - Paper 3-Weimar & Nazi Germany, 1918-1939 (30%) 1 hour 20 minutes For further information, please contact Mrs J Swan jswan@ imberhorne.co.uk
+This course will be examined by three exam papers and these will be sat at the end of Year 11.

+- Paper 1- Medicine in Britain 1250-present day & the British sector of the Western Front, 1914-1918: Injuries, treatments & the trenches (30%) - 1 hour 15 minutes - Paper 2- Early Elizabethan England 1558-1588 & Superpower Relations & the Cold War 1941-1991 (40%) - 1 hour 45 minutes - Paper 3-Weimar & Nazi Germany, 1918-1939 (30%) 1 hour 20 minutes

+For further information, please contact Mrs J Swan jswan@ imberhorne.co.uk

 CHILD DEVELOPMENT

 NCFE CACHE Level 1/2

 Why study Child Devlopment?